-At this time, it appears that no states require junior drivers license holders to have their own separate, distinct policies.
+- Teenagers do not need to carry their own policy – At this time, it appears that no states require junior drivers license holders to have their own separate, distinct policies.
 Some states don’t even require that such drivers be specifically added to a parent’s policy until age 21.

-In the case of a split household – where mother and father are either separated or divorced – the question of whose policy will cover the child can be a sticky issue.
+- Parents who are separated or divorced are not exempt from ensuring their child is insured – In the case of a split household – where mother and father are either separated or divorced – the question of whose policy will cover the child can be a sticky issue.

-It is the responsibility of parents to seek the advice of their individual insurance companies, as well as the court system where appropriate, and then decide among themselves the best way to provide insurance for their child.
+It is the responsibility of parents to seek the advice of their individual insurance companies, as well as the court system where appropriate, and then decide themselves the best way to provide insurance for their child.

 What happens if I don’t add my child to my insurance policy?

 The reality of car insurance is that coverage is provided for individual drivers and their individual cars.
 That’s why driving history and risk assessment are part of determining insurance rates.

-Therefore, if you fail to add your child to your insurance policy the provider may refuse to pay a claim incurred by the actions of that child.
+If you fail to add your child to your insurance policy the provider may refuse to pay a claim incurred by the actions of that child.